Skadeddi/Vibgyor/README.md

 Mouse - Camera movement

 ## Impediments
-Thankfully things went pretty smooth, some features took longer than expected to code but overall no major impediments.
+Game mostly works some issues took long to solve.
+Game doesn't change to next level on killing all enemies.

 ## Implementation
 * Player can move and shoot